raisimTech/raisimLib/docs/sections/ArticulatedSystem.rst

 Templated URDF
 *******************************
 You can template an URDF and create different robots by providing different parameters in C++.
-An example can be found in https://github.com/raisimTech/raisimLib/tree/master/rsc/templatedTrackedRobot.
+An example can be found in `here <https://github.com/raisimTech/raisimLib/tree/master/rsc/templatedTrackedRobot>`_.

 In the URDF template, variables should be marked with ``@@``.
 Just like in a world configuration template, you can write math expressions inside ``{}``.